How To Treat Canker Sores on Your Tongue

 What Are Canker Sores?

 Though often confused with cold sores, canker sores are not contagious or caused by the herpes virus.
-They occur sporadically and heal between attacks.
-Most canker sores last 7-10 days, but severe canker sore outbreaks may take up to three weeks to heal.
+They occur sporadically and usually heal on their own between outbreaks.
+Most canker sores last for about a week to 10 days, but severe canker sore outbreaks may take up to three weeks to heal.

-The most common triggers for canker sores include:
+The most common triggers for canker sores on the tongue and elsewhere include:

 - NSAIDs (Motrin®, Aleve®)

 - Vitamin deficiencies (low vitamin B12 or iron)